Eternal Bloom

 3 billion Suns can Fit inside this STAR ✩

-The star is surrounded by a complex circumstellar envelope (CSE) formed of material expelled from the star’s surface.
+Surrounded by a complex circumstellar envelope (CSE) formed from material expelled from the star’s surface, the artist was taken aback by its resemblance to a delicate flower in full bloom.

-Massive Star VY Canis Major Image Credit: NASA and ESA
+Massive Star VY Canis Major Image from NASA Hubble Space Telescope

 VY CMa, found in the constellation Canis Major, is located in the southern sky.
 Its name means "the greater dog" in Latin.
 Canis Major represents the larger dog following Orion, the hunter, in Greek mythology.
 The Great Dog is often depicted pursuing a hare, represented by the constellation Lepus.
 The smaller dog is symbolized by the nearby constellation Canis Minor.